Phlanka Logo

 Materials Library

-The fourth tab in the dialog — and also available as a standalone dockable panel via DayZ Export → Materials Library.
-The library lets you browse, preview, and apply pre-made DayZ-ready materials directly to your active texture set in Substance Painter, without building them from scratch.
+The fifth tab — also available as a standalone dockable panel via DayZ Export → Materials Library.
+Browse, preview, and apply pre-made DayZ-ready materials directly to your active texture set without building them from scratch.

 A valid and activated Phlanka license is required to use the Materials Library.